 background preloader

 Business process management (BPM) is a field in operations management that focuses on improving corporate performance by managing and optimising a company's business processes.[1]
 It can therefore be described as a "process optimization process."
 It is argued that BPM enables organizations to be more efficient, more effective and more capable of change than a functionally focused, traditional hierarchical management approach.[2]
 These processes can impact the cost and revenue generation of an organization.
-Changes in Business Process Management[edit] Although BPM initially focused on the automation of business processes with the use of information technology, it has since been extended[by whom?] to integrate human-driven processes in which human interaction takes place in series or parallel with the use of technology.
+Changes in Business Process Management[edit] Although BPM initially focused on the automation of business processes with the use of information technology, it has since been extended[by whom?]
 More recent variations such as "human interaction management"[8][9] are concerned with the interaction between human workers performing a task.
-BPM life-cycle[edit]
+As of 2010[update] technology has allowed the coupling of BPM with other methodologies, such as Six Sigma.
+BPM life-cycle[edit] Design[edit] Modelling[edit]

 jBPM jBPM is a flexible Business Process Management (BPM) Suite.
 It makes the bridge between business analysts and developers.
 Traditional BPM engines have a focus that is limited to non-technical people only. jBPM has a dual focus: it offers process management features in a way that both business users and developers like it.
 What does jBPM do?
 A business process allows you to model your business goals by describing the steps that need to be executed to achieve that goal and the order, using a flow chart.
 The core of jBPM is a light-weight, extensible workflow engine written in pure Java that allows you to execute business processes using the latest BPMN 2.0 specification.
 On top of the core engine, a lot of features and tools are offered to support business processes throughout their entire life cycle: BPM makes the bridge between business analysts, developers and end users, by offering process management features and tools in a way that both business users and developers like it. jBPM6